Louis Delétraz: 2021: ELMS glory

-In 2021, it was announced that Delétraz would be competing with Team WRT in the European Le Mans Series in the LMP2 category alongside Robert Kubica and Ye Yifei.
+In 2021, it was announced that Delétraz would be competing with Team WRT in the European Le Mans Series in the LMP2 category alongside Robert Kubica and Yifei Ye.
 With three wins and a P2 finish, they clinched the 2021 European Le Mans Series championship in the LMP2 category.
 Alongside this, Delétraz competed in the 2021 8 Hours of Portimão in the FIA World Endurance Championship, finishing in P6.
 Additionally, Delétraz competed in the 2021 24 Hours of Le Mans with his European Le Mans series teammates.
-After leading the race with one lap to go, the car, with Ye Yifei behind the wheel, stopped down the hill past the Dunlop Bridge because of a broken throttle sensor creating an electrical short circuit that temporarily turned the engine's electronic control unit off.
+After leading the race with one lap to go, the car, with Yifei Ye behind the wheel, stopped down the hill past the Dunlop Bridge because of a broken throttle sensor creating an electrical short circuit that temporarily turned the engine's electronic control unit off.
 Because of this, the team had to retire the car.
-Finally, Delétraz competed in the 2021 8 Hours of Portimão in the FIA World Endurance Championship, finishing in P6.

 2022: Successful ELMS title defence

 In 2022, it was announced that Delétraz would be competing with the Prema Orlen Team in the 2022 FIA World Endurance Championship and Prema Racing in the 2022 European Le Mans Series both on a full season basis.
 In the 2022 FIA World Endurance Championship, Delétraz finished in P5 in the LMP2 championship with a P2 finish in the 2022 24 Hours of Le Mans.
 In the 2022 European Le Mans Series however, Delétraz and his teammate, Ferdinand Habsburg clinched the LMP2 Driver's championship with 4 wins and a P3 finish in Spa.
 Alongside this, he also competed in the 2022 IMSA SportsCar Championship with Tower Motorsport in the LMP2 class.
-With two wins in Laguna Seca and Petit Le Mans and three podium finishes, Delétraz finished the season in 7th place with points counting towards the Michelin Endurance Cup, not the overall LMP2 championship.
+With two wins in Laguna Seca and Petit Le Mans and three podium finishes, Delétraz finished the season in 7th place (having missed a round) with points counting towards the Michelin Endurance Cup, not the overall LMP2 championship.